tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 features introduced since the old version.

-\* StableHLO programs are converted to/from portable artifacts via [dedicated APIs](vhlo.md#vhlo-cookbook), and semantics of these programs are defined by [the StableHLO spec](spec.md).
+\* StableHLO programs are converted to/from portable artifacts via [serialization APIs](bytecode.md), and semantics of these programs are defined by [the StableHLO spec](spec.md).
 In the future, we will provide a reference implementation which will provide an executable version of the specification.

 ## Out of scope